pullingrm12/pullingrm12.github.io/README.md

 ### cd frontend

 to move to the frontend folder.
 You can then run

 ### npm i

 in the terminal to install everything you need.
-And finally, by running
+And finally, run

 ### npm start

-it should open under
+and it should open under

 ### localhost:3000